波托马克河的污水大量溢出,归咎于基础设施老化,引发了联邦与州之间关于清理和责任的冲突。

-A massive sewage spill in the Potomac River, blamed on a 1960s pipe, triggered federal-state conflict over cleanup and infrastructure responsibility.
+A massive sewage spill in the Potomac River, blamed on aging infrastructure, triggered federal-state conflict over cleanup and responsibility.

 A 240-million-gallon sewage spill into the Potomac River, caused by a 1960s-era pipe rupture in Maryland on January 19, has prompted federal intervention under President Trump, who blamed Maryland Governor Wes Moore for mismanagement and called for FEMA-led cleanup.